The pandemic at sea: How cruise ships exposed thousands on board and helped spread the virus around the world

 Aboard the Celebrity Eclipse and Coral Princess, the vicious virus seemed a world away as the ships headed in early March toward Cape Horn at the tip of South America — a bucket list trip for many cruisers.

 “There were whales and penguins and glaciers.
-You name it, we saw it,” said Tom Sachs, 66, a retired federal worker from Franconia, Va., who was on the Eclipse.
+You name it, we saw it,” said Tom Sachs, 66, a retired federal worker from Fairfax County, Va., who was on the Eclipse.

 Then countries began barring ships from docking.
 Off the west coast of South America, Chile prohibited the Eclipse from scheduled stops there.
 On the other side of the continent, Uruguay and Argentina did the same to the Coral Princess.

-There was confusion on both ships, where passengers initially believed their days at sea had kept them walled-off from the coronavirus.
+There was confusion on both ships, where passengers initially believed their days at sea had kept them walled off from the coronavirus.

 150 coronavirus cases and 6 deaths have been reported among passengers of the Coral Princess and Celebrity Eclipse ships.